EDS-Bioinformatics-Laboratory/ENCORE/README.md

+**ENCORE SUPPLEMENT**

+The GitHub repository [ENCORE_SUPPLEMENT](https://github.com/EDS-Bioinformatics-Laboratory/ENCORE-SUPPLEMENT) provides supplementary information to ENCORE such as documentation, manuscripts, and figures.

 **Sharing with a Compendium Recipient**

 * Several files in the sFSS are provided in different formats (e.g., text, Markdown, LaTex, Microsoft Word, HTML).
 The Project Team has to remove the formats that will not be used.
 This prevents that these redundant files cause confusion when the project compendium is archived or shared with a Compendium Recipient.